aurelilia/gamegirl/README.md

 The main goals of this emulator is to create a nice-to-use emulator with many comfort features that should be able to run well in the browser.
-Accuracy is only a goal when it fixes issues encountered by actual games; implementing complex but ultimately useless hardware details that aren't used by (almost any) games (like the OAM bug or MBC1 multicarts) is not a goal of this emulator, particularly considering the speed requirements needed to make it work in the browser.
+Accuracy is only a goal when it fixes issues encountered by actual games; implementing complex but ultimately useless hardware details that aren't used by (almost any) games (like the OAM bug or MBC1 multicarts) is not a goal of this emulator.

 ### Missing console features
 - Some MBC3 controllers have a built-in RTC for keeping track of time; gamegirl implements it,